bshyong/titan-web/TESTING.md

 ![](http://img.pandawhale.com/83932-effy-stonem-nothing-gif-wniH.gif)

-If you want to test a method on `MyStore`, you need to tell Jest not to mock it:x:
+If you want to test a method on `MyStore`, you need to tell Jest not to mock it:

 ```javascript
 // my_store-test.js